conterra/reactivity/packages/reactivity-events/README.md

 ### Reactive event sources

-`on` and `onSync` support not only support plain objects, event sources may also be a _signals_ or _getter functions_ implemented using signals.
+`on` and `onSync` support multiple kinds of event source parameters:

+- A plain object (like `view` in the example above).
+- A signal.
+- A function returning an event source, implemented using signals.

 In the following examples, the signal `currentEventEmitter` points to the active event emitter (either `emitter1` or `emitter2`).
 The subscription configured by `on` automatically switches between the two emitters whenever the signal changes.